guettli/programming-guidelines/README.rst

 Cut the bigger problem into smaller ones:

 * How to collect the data on one host
-* How to transport the data from the remote host to a central place?
+* How to transport the data from the host to a central place?
 * How to store the data in a central database?
 * How to generate the graphs?